Film Hub NI exists to grow audiences for film across Northern Ireland.

 We will pay fees for training courses related to cinema exhibition such as: audience development, marketing, technical skills.

-Bursaries are capped at £250 per event and are subject to the approval of Film Hub NI.
-Bursaries cannot cover any costs incurred before approval and will be paid following the production of valid receipts.
+Bursaries are capped at £350 per event and are subject to the approval of Film Hub NI.
+Bursaries cannot cover any costs incurred before approval and will be paid following the production of valid original receipts.
 Where possible Film Hub NI will make payment directly, on behalf of our members.

 We provide training through a variety of different organisations.
 We work with the Independent Cinema Office to offer courses throughout the UK.
 Details of courses can be found on their website.